ingted/Akka.WebSocket/README.md

 ## License

-This project is licensed under the terms of the included `LICENSE` file.
+This project is licensed under the terms of the included `LICENSE` file (MIT).
+Suave 2.5.6 and Akka.NET 1.5.54 are distributed under the Apache License 2.0; see `THIRD-PARTY-NOTICES.md` for details and required notices.